Thursday, 28th July 2011

 “If that’s what you want, consider it done, but surely you want to get back to the UK quickly and find out what the fuck is going on?”

 “I do, but covertly.
-I hoped you could help me find a way home, but not through usual channels.”
+I was hoping you could help me find a way home, but not through usual channels.”

 “Of course I will.
-When somebody saves your life it’s difficult to refuse them a favour when the time comes.”
-He laughed briefly and set off back to his house turning on the car radio in time to catch a news bulletin.
+When somebody saves your life, it’s difficult to refuse them a favour when the time comes.”
+He laughed briefly and set off back to his house, turning on the car radio in time to catch a news bulletin on the BBC World Service.

 ‘… and in the Middle East, the presidential palace in Damascus has been overrun by rebels.
-There are unconfirmed reports that President Dashir al-Kamud, the Second … Syria’s president, was not in the building.
+There are unconfirmed reports that President Bashar al-Assad, the Second … Syria’s president, was not in the building.
 It’s believed he was living in a remote, non-governmental mansion guarded by a trusted team of elite soldiers.
-There are also unconfirmed reports that rebels destroyed the building, but the president had already been flown to Moscow late last night.
-He will not be the first Middle Eastern dictator to seek asylum in Moscow.
+There are also unconfirmed reports that rebels destroyed that building, but the president had already been flown to Moscow late last night.
+He had been secretly accommodated at the local airport overnight, and he will not be the first Middle Eastern dictator to seek asylum in a much colder climate.
 We’ll bring you more as soon as ….’

-Jinx turned to see his friend glaring at the radio after turning it off.
+Jinx turned to see his friend glaring at the radio after he turned it off.

 Victor said, “I bet that was his fucking private plane I saw taking off.”